Skip to Content

 Moon Chile guidebook

-Alternatively: Rent a car from the agencies at Aeropuerto El Tepual and drive to Chiloé Island.
-While public transport on the island does connect most destinations, it can be painfully slow and infrequent, so a car grants you significantly more flexibility and will allow you to get to destinations faster and therefore see more.
+Alternatively: Fly from the domestic terminal in Comodoro Arturo Merino Benítez International Airport (SCL) to Aeropuerto El Tepual (PMC) (one hour 40 mins), the airport just outside of Puerto Montt.
+Rent a car from the agencies at Aeropuerto El Tepual and drive to Chiloé Island.
 Puerto Montt airport has some of the cheapest car rents in Chile (from $30 USD per day) and you can book using Rental Cars, who provide insurance documents and all contracts in English.

 chile itinerary 10 days and two weeks